Spiritual Baptist: Shango Baptists

 Shango Baptists was created in Trinidad and only practiced in Trinidad.
 It has no relation to the spiritual baptist religion.
 Shango is the practice of the Trinidad Orisha religion.
 In Trinidad, Orisha is also called Shango, and the term "Shango Baptist" is sometimes used to describe worshipers who are involved with both Spiritual Baptism and Orisha/Shango.
 The term "Shango Baptist" has come to have negative connotations for some worshippers of both Spiritual Baptism and Orisha/Shango, who argue that those who say "Shango Baptist" conflate the two religions, when in fact they are completely separate religions.
 As some have said, "There is no thing as Shango Baptist.
 Shango is Shango.
 Baptist is Baptist".
 Others say that Shango Baptists simply "wear two hats"; their mixture of "Baptist and Orisha practices" is a result of similar oppression by colonial authorities in Trinidad.

-In practice, the Trinidad Orisha religion is not connected with the Spiritual Baptisms.
+In practice, the Trinidad Orisha religion is not connected with the Spiritual Baptist.
 Orisha worship services are not similar to and not held at the same locations as Spiritual Baptist churches.